Ezrique/EzriqueTags/README.md

 ## Permissions

-All of the commands under `/tag` require the Manage Server permission at least.
+All the commands under `/tag` require the Manage Server permission at least.
 The exceptions are,

 - `/tag trigger` which requires no extra permissions. (though it's not visible to users without the Manage Server permission by default)
 - `/tag clear` which requires the Administrator permission.